Explore some the places Charles Dickens saw and influenced him connected with London in our Dickens Trail.

 |All Year Round Offices.|

-The offices of All The Year Round were based near Covent Garden.
+The offices of All The Year Round were based on Wellington Street in Covent Garden.

 Charles Dickens was amongst the founders that set up this London private members club.

 Charles Dickens wrote at least three times about this popular circus venue in Lambeth.

 Gentleman's club frequented by Dickens.

 Perch, a messenger at the firm of Dombey and Son lives with his wife in Ball's Pond, a suburb of London now part of Islington.